Skip to content

 Use motion.dev.
 Go through the animations.dev and devouringdetails.com courses.
 Animations are one of the fastest ways to make a product feel intentional rather than generated.

-But keep them fast.
-Most transitions should land between 0.2 and 0.3 seconds.
-Prefer ease-out curves.
-Animate transforms and opacity for performance.
+Keep them fast.
+Most transitions land between 0.2 and 0.3 seconds.
+Prefer ease-out.
+Animate transforms and opacity.
 Respect prefers-reduced-motion.
-The goal is not to impress — it is to make the interface feel responsive and alive without getting in the way.
+The goal is not to impress.
+It is to feel responsive without getting in the way.

 Don't just use Google Fonts

-Default Google Fonts are the typographic equivalent of stock photography.
-Everyone uses them, everyone recognises them, and they immediately signal that nobody made a deliberate choice.
+Default Google Fonts are typographic stock photography.
+Everyone uses them, everyone recognises them, and they signal that nobody made a deliberate choice.

-Go to Typewolf, find typefaces that suit your product's personality, and track them down.
-Many excellent fonts are available on GitHub if you know where to look.
-Typography is one of the highest-leverage design decisions you can make, and it is almost always underinvested in by engineering-led teams.
+Go to Typewolf, find typefaces that suit your product, track them down.
+Many great fonts are on GitHub if you know where to look.
+Typography is one of the highest-leverage design decisions and it is almost always underinvested in by engineering-led teams.

 Learn from products with restraint

-Study products that feel calm and considered rather than busy and feature-stuffed.
-The ones I keep coming back to: Zed Editor, OpenAI, Mintlify, Raycast, Linear, Things 3, Family Crypto Wallet, and ElevenLabs.
+Study products that feel calm rather than feature-stuffed.
+The ones I come back to: Zed Editor, OpenAI, Mintlify, Raycast, Linear, Things 3, Family Crypto Wallet, and ElevenLabs.

-What these products share is not a specific aesthetic.
-It is restraint.
+What they share is restraint.
 They show only what matters.
 They do not over-explain.
-Their interactions feel precise.
-That restraint is what separates a product that feels designed from one that feels generated.
+Interactions feel precise.
+That is what separates designed from generated.

 Go the extra mile

-The last ten percent of polish is where most people stop, and it is exactly where you should push harder.
+The last ten percent is where most people stop.
+Push harder there.

-- Add a dark mode-aware SVG favicon so your icon adapts to the user's system preference.
+• Add a dark mode-aware SVG favicon so your icon adapts to the user's system.

-- Generate dynamic OG images so every page has a proper social preview instead of a generic fallback.
+• Generate dynamic OG images so every page has a proper social preview.

-- Polish your hover and active states.
-Every interactive element should respond to the user.
+• Polish hover and active states.
+Every interactive element should respond.

-- Add keyboard shortcuts for power users.
-It signals that you thought deeply about how people actually use the product.
+• Add keyboard shortcuts for power users.
+It signals you thought about how people actually use the product.

 Death by a thousand tweaks

 The real work is not the first version.
 It is the five hundred small improvements after.
-Sand it, feel the grain, get a splinter, sand again, and repeat until smooth.
+Sand it, feel the grain, get a splinter, sand again.
 That is the process.
-There is no shortcut, no prompt, and no framework that replaces the willingness to keep refining something until it feels right.
+No shortcut replaces the willingness to keep refining.

 AI gives you a fast start.
-What you do after that start is what determines whether you shipped something worth using or just more slop.
+What you do after determines whether you shipped something worth using or just more slop.